 While you’re in the process of paying off debt, delay making any major purchases.

-“Prioritize what is most important today versus what would be nice to have,” said Amy Richardson, CFP at Schwab Intelligent Portfolios Premium.
+“Prioritize what is most important today versus what would be nice to have,” said Amy Richardson, director at Charles Schwab.
 “This might mean pushing out a home purchase a couple of years or postponing a vacation.
 Making these hard choices today will provide peace of mind and help you achieve your financial goals for the long term.”

 Once you’ve paid off debts, you can make it a priority to start saving for these purchases so you won’t have to take on new debt to make them.